felixlopz/hubrise-test-task/content/apps/just-eat-flyt/faqs/en/orders-not-sent.md

   description: This page explains why Just Eat orders are not being sent to HubRise and how to fix the issue.
 ---

-If Just Eat Flyt Bridge is configured and you are not receiving orders, you can check the following.
+If Just Eat Flyt Bridge is configured and you are not receiving orders, here are the most common reasons.

+### Menu not Pushed

+If you have not pushed your menu to Just Eat, you will not receive any orders.
+For more information on how to push your menu, see [Push the Catalog](/apps/just-eat-flyt/push-catalog).

 ### OrderPad not Switched on